US STOCKS-Futures rise as focus shifts to midterm elections

-Nov 7 (Reuters) - U.S. stock index futures inched higher on Monday even as Beijing reaffirmed over the weekend that it would stick to its zero COVID-19 policy, while investor focus shifted to Tuesday's U.S. midterm elections that will determine control of Congress.
+Nov 7 (Reuters) - U.S. stock index futures rose on Monday even as Beijing reaffirmed over the weekend that it would stick to its strict COVID-19 curbs, while investor focus shifted to Tuesday's U.S. midterm elections that will determine control of Congress.

 Republicans have picked up momentum in polls and analysts see a split government, with the GOP winning the House of Representatives and possibly the Senate, as the likely outcome possibly hindering Democratic President Joe Biden's agenda.